emkelley/emkelley/README.md

 <h2 align="center">Hey there, I'm Eric Kelley</h1>

 I’m a Software Engineer and Web Designer based out of Detroit with a passion for all things web.
-When not at work, my team is wroking hard on [Samurai Zero](https://samuraizero.com).
+I co-founded a game studio in 2018 and we are currently working hard on [Samurai Zero](https://samuraizero.com).
 I'm also building out [VIZOR](https://usevizor.com/) - a VueJS based web app that serves tournament scoreboard overlays to content creators and event organizers.

 <br />
 <br />